HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/t_enabling_community_debug.md

         **Note:** In the example, there are two underscores between STI and DEBUG and then two more underscores before the parameter.

         If your debug setting is a component level debug such as \[Debug-StUsers\], then the parameter must have the same beginning STI\_\_DEBUG, followed by a single underscore and the component name, and then two underscores and the parameter.
-For example, if you are setting component level debug for `VP_TRACE_ALL=1` for the component \[Debug-StUsers\], then the configuration setting would be like this:
+For example, if you are setting component level debug for `VP_TRACE_ALL=1` for the \[Debug-StUsers\] component, then the configuration setting is like the following:

         ``` {#codeblock_z1n_zsw_mvb}
         STI__Debug_StUsers__VP_TRACE_ALL: "1"